Benefit of Morphine for Acute Coronary Syndrome (ACS)

 When to Avoid Morphine

-Don’t administer morphine if the patient is hypotensive.
-Always monitor their blood pressure.
+- Hypotension: Do not administer morphine if the patient is hypotensive.
+Always monitor their blood pressure closely before and after administration.

-You may have an instance where your patient may be a little volume depleted.
-Maybe they haven’t been feeling well.
-Maybe their oral intake was low.
-The body would compensate by causing vasoconstriction to increase their blood pressure.
-If morphine is given in the presence of volume depletion, the patient’s blood pressure can tank.
-When that happens, the treatment is fluids.
-You can administer 200–500 mL of 0.9% normal saline to raise their blood pressure.
+You may have an instance where your patient is volume depleted (e.g., poor oral intake or sweating).
+The body compensates by causing vasoconstriction to artificially maintain their blood pressure.
+If morphine is given in the presence of volume depletion, it breaks that vasoconstriction, and the patient’s blood pressure can tank, plummeting their cardiac output.

 Dosing